Ganil151/Devops/2-Intermediate/04-Terraform/README.md

 - [ ] Build and use reusable Modules
 - [ ] Manage secrets with `tfvars` and Environment Variables

+## 🏆 Related Certifications

+- **HashiCorp Certified: Terraform Associate (003)**: Validates your basic infrastructure automation skills and your understanding of Terraform.

+---

 ## 🔗 Next Steps
 - **[Ansible Integration](../03-Ansible/)** - Configure the servers Terraform deploys.
 - **[Terraform Cloud](./Terraform-Cloud/)** - Collaborate with your team.